roussi/OCP-1ZO-819-PREPARATION-NOTES/README.md

 ### Number promotion
 **Rules**
-1. If 2 values have different data types, java will automatically promote one of the values to the larger of the 2 data types.
+1. If 2 values have different data types, java will automatically promote one of the values to the larger of the 2 data types (if possible).
-2. If one of the values is integral and the other is floating-point, java will automatically promote the integral value to the floating-point value's data type.
+2. If one of the values is integral and the other is floating-point, java will automatically promote the integral value to the floating-point value's data type, but not the inverse.
-3. Small data types like byte, char, short are first promoted to int any time they're used with a **java binary aritmetic** operator.
+3. Small data types like byte, char, short are first promoted to int any time they're used with a **java binary aritmetic** operator, so it's preferable to use int rather than byte or short in most cases.
 4. After all promotion has occurred and the operands have the same data type, the resulting value will have the same data type as its promoted operands.
+5. big literals can be promoted to smaller litterals only if they are defined as `final` and if there values fit in the type of smaller litteral.

 **example:**
 ```java